 Policies and procedures were available at the hospital in relation to patient centred care.
+However, please note comments under policies and procedures.
 All patients appeared to have received an accurate assessment and diagnosis of their health need on admission to the hospital by the admitting nurse and the relevant doctor.